 Cathedral of Learning - Pittsburgh and its Countryside

 Looming over the University of Pittsburgh is the Gothic Revival tower known as the Cathedral of Learning.
 The building was constructed to be more than just a schoolhouse; it was to be a symbol of the life and spirit of Pittsburgh.
 A decades-old tale asserts the Early American Room is haunted, with furniture moving on its own, the smell of fresh bread baking in the brick fireplace (which hasn’t been used since the 1940s), cold spots and candles suddenly flaring.
+As one of the only classrooms not in use in the Cathedral, this room is available for tours.

 Mishler Theatre - The Alleghenies

-The uncovered testimony of a teenage girl claims, “the ghost of Issac Mishler haunts this beautiful building.”
-Madeline Letsche befriended the founder of the Altoona Historic Mishler Theatre when her mother Laura would help with theatre productions.
+The uncovered testimony of a teenage girl claims “the ghost of Issac Mishler haunts this beautiful building.”
+Madeline Letsche befriended the founder of the Altoona Historic Mishler Theatre when her mother, Laura, would help with theatre productions.
 Over the years, many stage crew members, actors, office workers and visitors have heard, seen, and even felt Issac Mishler’s presence.